ImtiazVision/Java/Notes.md

 `System.out.format("%f is an approximation of pi.", 3.14159)`

 The format specifier `%f` denotes the location where the parameter 3.14159 should be substituted.
 The letter `f` in `%` f denotes that the value will be in the form of a floating point number.
 For an integer, we use `%d`.

+### String Concatenation :

+When we use the '+' operator to concatenate two variables in Java, as long as one of them is a string, both of them are turned into strings during string concatenation.

+`System.out.println(42 + 22 + " is my favorite charm.");`